 low back pain,

-What can we say?
-Low back pain is pervasive among our patients.
-And as PT's, it can be a tough nut to crack.
-Here are few insights gathered by our faculty of practicing clinicians over the years, that can help guide you in assessing and treating your patients who are struggling with it.
+We don't have to tell you that low back pain is pervasive among patients.
+But as PTs, it can sometimes be a tough nut to crack.
+Here are a few insights gathered by our faculty of practicing clinicians over the years, that can help guide you in assessing and treating your patients who are struggling with it.

 low back pain